Thomas steals 4 as the Nationals top the Giants 6-1 for their first sweep since 2021

 Gore (6-7) earned his first victory at home since April 2, striking out eight while working around four hits and two walks.
 The left-hander allowed back-to-back hits to begin the fourth, but struck out the next two batters before Thomas made a sliding catch in right.

+Thomas also doubled Wilmer Flores off first after making a catch in deep right in the eighth.

+"I told him 'Hey, you're a five-tool player — you did it all,'" Martinez said.
+"He was all-in.
+He's been that way all year."

-Coupled with Jake Irvin's victory Friday and Josiah Gray's seven strong innings Saturday, Washington starting pitchers earned wins in three consecutive games for the first time since Sept.
+Coupled with Jake Irvin's victory Friday and Josiah Gray's seven strong innings Saturday, Gore's victory meant Washington starting pitchers earned wins in three consecutive games for the first time since Sept.
 3-5, 2022.

+"This series was great," Gore said.
+"We've been playing hard and doing things the right way, and we finally got some results this series where we won all three."

 Anthony DeSclafani relieved San Francisco opener Scott Alexander (6-1) with two on and two out in the first.
 He walked Stone Garrett to load the bases before allowing Dominic Smith's two-run single.